andywag/NeuralHDL/docs/architecture/memory.md

 ## Bias Memory

 The bias memory contains the bias values from the network.

 1. The memory read requires one data sample per stage calculation.
 1. The depth of this memory is equivalent to the amount of neurons in the stage

 The use of the bias term occurs at a later time than the data operation so there is the potential to delay the data with the read and write addresses.
 The effectiveness of this is limited somewhat by the bias update and bias use having different pipeline delays.

 ## Tap and Error Memory
-This is a parallel memory which has an output width which is a multiple of the number of MAC units used in the stage.
+The tap memory is a parallel memory which has an output width which is a multiple of the number of MAC units used in the stage.
 The tap memory contains both the tap values for the stage as well as the error which simplifies the interface to the stage and reduces the memory requirements.

 1. The memory requires one parallel read (number of neurons width) for each operation of the neural stage
 1. The depth of the memory is equivalent to the size of the taps plus the required error storage.